How a Fire Extinguisher, an Allergic Reaction, and an ER Visit Improved My Life

 Maybe this new doctor will try something less painful today.

-“We’re going to try some radiation treatments.”
+“We’re going to try some UV light treatments.”
 He smiles as if he’s going to treat me to a banana split or take me out for a pony ride.

-Instead, he positions my head under the machine, tells me to close my eyes, and flips a switch on the wall, counts to five, and flips it off.
-My closed eyes detect bright flashes of light.
-I lose count as he re-positions my head and repeats the process.
+Instead, he positions my head under the machine, tells me to close my eyes, and flips a switch on the wall.
+My closed eyes detect flashes of light.
+He re-positions my head and repeats the process.
 To his credit, I feel no pain.

-On our way back to the car, my mom takes hold of my hand.
-“Well, we’ll see if this works.
+In the car, my mom holds my hand.
+“We’ll see if this works.
 If not, no more doctors.
 We’ve tried them all.”

 It does not work.

-As a preteen, the only thing I remember being told about how to deal with the hay fever was to stay inside during the spring and fall, and stay away from grass and leaves.
-Yeah, right.
-My eyes itchy eyes, runny nose, and unstoppable sneezing exhausted me and everyone around me.
+As a preteen, the pediatrician suggested I stay inside during the spring and fall to avoid grass and leaves.
+Yeah, sure.
+My itchy eyes, runny nose, and unstoppable sneezing exhausted me and everyone around me.

-In 1980 I left my parents’ farmhouse for college in Chicago.
-My allergy symptoms lessened, probably because there are not vast tracts of pollen-filled plant material growing in the big city.
+In 1980, I left the farm for college in Chicago.
+My allergy symptoms lessened, probably because no fields of pollen-filled plants exist in the city.

-The neighborhood health food store employees taught me about natural body care products which kept the eczema somewhat manageable.
+The neighborhood health food store employees taught me about natural body care products.
+I got off the steroid cream.

-By the summer of 1989 I was back in college and my allergies were back in full force.
+By the summer of 1989, I was back in college and my allergies were back in full force.
 I sneezed and blew through boxes of tissue.
-My eyes itched constantly and at night I rubbed them in my sleep.
+My eyes itched constantly.
+I rubbed them in my sleep.
 Cold washcloths were no match for my inflamed, hot eyes.

-In addition to my waitress gig downtown, I helped run a popular hipster corner bar.
-A powerful air conditioning system, two massive smoke eaters, and good ventilation allowed me to work relatively sneeze free while I was there.
+In addition to my waitress gig, I helped run a popular hipster corner bar.
+A powerful air conditioning system and two massive smoke eaters, allowed me to work relatively sneeze free.

-The only problem was the owner.
-Let’s just say he was a tad eccentric and a lot paranoid.
+The problem was the owner.
+He was a tad eccentric and quite paranoid.

-One Saturday afternoon, during a staff meeting, our fearful leader decided to show us how to properly use a fire extinguisher.
-Unfortunately, in his haste to demonstrate the proper way to use a fire extinguisher, he neglected to read the instructions, failed to point the nozzle at the floor, and filled his tiny storefront bar with chemical flame retardant.
+During a staff meeting, he showed us how to operate a fire extinguisher.
+Unfortunately, in his haste, he neglected to read the instructions and failed to point the nozzle at the floor.

-The ER doctor promptly shot me up with a name brand antihistamine, and I promptly throw it up.
-A nurse told me to hop on a gurney in a dimly lit cubicle and left me, without a blanket, to freeze my ass off.
 Bits of conversation and laughter floated across the hall from the nurse’s station.
-I shivered and counted ceiling tiles for an hour.
-Nobody came to check on me so I hopped off the gurney and walked toward the exit.
+I shivered and counted the ceiling tiles for an hour.
+Nobody came to check on me, so I slid off the gurney and walked toward the exit.

 Three things I learned that night

-- Just because you go to an emergency room doesn’t mean you will get help and they miight make you sicker.
+2. Just because you go to an emergency room doesn’t mean you will get help and they might make you sicker.

-- If you walk out the door nobody will stop you, especially if you don’t have insurance and you tell the nurse that since you are freezing, and the doctor actually made you feel worse, you think it might be best just to head back home.
+3. If you walk out the door nobody will stop you, especially if you don’t have insurance and you tell the nurse that since you are freezing, and the doctor actually made you feel worse, you think you’ll just head home.

-I probably made a smart remark about looking forward to getting billed for the privilege of not getting any relief, but I can’t be sure.
+I probably made a smart remark about looking forward to getting billed for the privilege of not getting any relief.
+I can’t be sure.
 1989 was a long time ago.

 Alternative #1

-My face didn’t look much better in the morning, so I did what any good English Major should do in a crisis: I called my mentor.
+Next morning, my face looked the same, so I did what any good English Major should do in a crisis.
+I called my mentor.

-“I can’t believe you haven’t been icing your face.
-I can’t believe they didn’t give you an ice pack at the hospital.”
+“I can’t believe they didn’t give you an ice pack at the hospital.”

 Now that she mentioned it, neither could I.